 For even more information on Lakka, check our Lakka FAQs page.

 RetroPie is a retro gaming platform created from open-source emulation software.
 This package is only available on the Raspberry Pi.
 There's no official RetroPie distribution for other SBCs.

-It's built on Raspbian using EmulationStation as its frontend.
+It's built on Raspberry Pi OS using EmulationStation as its frontend.
 Retropie has access to all of the cores available in RetroArch as well as standalone emulators.
 A desktop environment can be installed, allowing you to utilize it as a full-fledged operating system.